-You can start with a visit to Victoria Memoral before continuing to the Maiden and the famous flower market.
-Other fascinating sights worthy a visit are the Botanical gardens, Kali Temple, Indian Museum and the Belur Math Shrine.
+You can start with a visit to Victoria Memorial before continuing to the Maiden and the famous flower market.
+Other fascinating sights worthy of a visit are the Botanical gardens, Kali Temple, Indian Museum, and the Belur Math Shrine.
 Nightlife in Kolkata is as awesome as you would want it to be and people go dancing in the bars till morning.
-Mother Teresa’s tomb is also worthy a visit as you continue down to the spectacular Eden Gardens where there is a small lake and home to the city’s Cricket Stadium.
+Mother Teresa’s tomb is also worthy of a visit as you continue down to the spectacular Eden Gardens where there is a small lake and home to the city’s Cricket Stadium.

-Kolkata is also a spiritual centre with numerous religious buildings like the beautifully maintained Birla Temple.
-Other spiritual attractions include the Kalighat, Nakhoda Mosque, St. Paul’s Cathedral, Armenian Church and a number of Jewish Synagogues.
+Kolkata is also a spiritual center with numerous religious buildings like the beautifully maintained Birla Temple.
+Other spiritual attractions include the Kalighat, Nakhoda Mosque, St. Paul’s Cathedral, Armenian Church, and several Jewish Synagogues.
 The Eden Garden is a great place to take a walk down the river and Princep ghat is also a great place for strolling down the memorial lane.
 Boat cruising is also common as well as Tuk Tuk or Rickshaw rides.
 The city is also dotted with numerous modern cinemas especially at City Centre and Forum Shopping Mall.
 Nandan acts as an art and cultural symbol in Kolkata and Kolkata Film Festival is held here every year in November.